-Cascading Style Sheets (CSS) are a stylesheet language used to describe the presentation of a document written in HTML or XML (including XML dialects like SVG or XHTML).
+Cascading Style Sheets (CSS) is a stylesheet language used to describe the presentation of a document written in HTML or XML (including XML dialects such as SVG or XHTML).
 CSS describes how elements should be rendered on screen, on paper, in speech, or on other media.

-CSS is one of the core languages of the open web and has a standardized W3C specification.
+CSS is one of the core languages of the open web and is standardized across browsers according to the W3C specification.
 Developed in levels, CSS1 is now obsolete, CSS2.1 is a recommendation, and CSS3, now split into smaller modules, is progressing on the standardization track.

 - CSS Reference

-An exhaustive reference for seasoned Web developers describing every property and concept of CSS.
+Our exhaustive CSS reference for seasoned Web developers describes every property and concept of CSS.

 Tools for CSS development

-- Firefox Developer Tools allow viewing and editing live CSS of a page via the Inspector and Style Editor tools.
+- Firefox Developer Tools lets you view and edit a page's live CSS via the Inspector and Style Editor tools.

-- Web Developer extension for Firefox also allows to watch and edit live CSS on watched sites.
-Simpler than Firebug, though less powerful.
+- The Web Developer extension for Firefox lets you track and edit live CSS on watched sites.